 Go that extra mile

 Yes, you need to push yourself, and try harder, but do not overdo it!
 According to numerous fitness pros, you have to egg the muscle on just enough to make that much needed stimulus for muscle growth, without completely destroying it to the point where your muscle hurts like hell for a few days.
 Instead, push yourself past your comfort zones.

 Recovery time between workouts

 Due to the delayed onset muscle soreness, also known as DOMS, you have to devote an ample amount of time to rest between workouts.
 After you lift weights, you start feeling the DOMS and most inexperienced gym-goers believe that the more their muscles hurt, the better the training sessions were.
 But, believe it or not, this isn’t exactly how the whole soreness thing works.

 The importance of sleep

-Fail to get a good night’s sleep, and you’ll mess up both the next day’s training, and the next day in general.
-It has been proven that lack of adequate sleep decreases tolerance to training, alters mood and increases perception of fatigue.
-It also negatively impacts physiological mechanisms that are in charge of adaptation from the stresses of training.
-Moreover, hormonal production during sleep is among the most important factors that impact recovery.
 So, do your best to develop a regular sleeping routine.
 That means going to bed at a similar time each night of the week.
 It would be great if you could also keep away from smartphones and TVs some thirty minutes before actually turning in.
-The preferable amount of sleep time that you should get is 8 hours.

-According to health professionals around the globe, the minimum amount of fluid intake per day for males should be 3.7L per day and 2.7L per day for females.
+According to health professionals around the globe, the minimum amount of fluid intake per day for males should be 3.7 Liters per day and 2.7 Liters per day for females.
 Therefore, drink up and get that minimum dose at least.

 Even though the massage itself can be painful, you get to remove scar tissue, adhesions in the muscle, and restrictions in the fascia.
 So, find a professional who can (preferably) foam roll over all the major muscle groups.